 An important element of the loan system of the times of the NEP was the cooperative banks.
 In order to promote the development of consumer cooperatives with the help of loans by decree of the Central Executive Committee and the Council of People's Commissars of February 6, 1922, the Bank of Consumer Cooperatives (Pokobank) was established.
 The bank was established for lending and payment servicing to enterprises and organizations of consumer cooperation.
 The fixed capital of 1 million rubles was formed from the share contributions of consumer cooperatives.
 Supervision over the activities of the bank and the coordination of its loan and payment operations was carried out by the State Bank of the USSR.
-Significant growth of all types of cooperative Bank (Vsekobank) was created on its basis.
+Significant growth of all types of cooperation led to the reorganization of the bank, and in 1923 the All-Russian Cooperative Bank (Vsekobank) was created on its basis.